Buffered creatine is a patented product that combines creatine and magnesium.

 Buffered creatine is compounded with magnesium.
 The main idea behind buffered creatine is that magnesium supposedly helps the human body to better absorb creatine.
 This hypothesis is not accepted in the medical community or by most sports medicine experts.

 Adding ingredients such as malic acid and magnesium may help users to digest their creatine supplements more easily.
-However, blood testing has shown that ATP production is not normally effected.
+However, blood testing has shown that ATP production is not normally affected.

 When creatine is processed and broken down properly, more ATP, also known as adenosine triphosphate, is generated.
 Nearly every type of creatine supplement being sold today simply combines regular creatine with another beneficial ingredient.